 Please send condolences to www.slomskifuneralhome.com

-To send flowers to Nicolae "Nick" Muntean's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nicolae "Nick" Muntean, please visit our floral store.